The Unforgiven - All-Rounder

 Yasuo.

-As an all-rounder Champ, he has an exceptionally well-rounded kit.
-Against projectiles, he has excellent counterplay; the long reach of his sword enables him to excel at mid-range, and he has a quick jab and good mix-ups at close range.
+As an all-rounder champion, he truly feels like he can do everything you'd want a character to do.
+Against projectiles, he has excellent counterplay; the long reach of his specials enables him to excel at mid-range.
+At close-range, he also has a quick jab and good mix-ups.

 Strengths And Weaknesses